Akshat30/cse151Aproject/README.md

 ### Ojas Vashishtha
 Title: "Developer and Analyst"

-Contribution: I helped with writing some of the code for model 2 and writing the code for model 3 as well as thinking of ideas for those models.
-I also helped with some of the preprocessing like encoding and writing parts of the analysis for models 2 and 3.
+Contribution: I helped with writing the code for model 2 and writing the code for model 3 as well as brainstorming whcih models to use.
+I also helped with the preprocessing like encoding and writing the analysis for models 2 and 3.
+I also aided in cleaning the notebook and making it readable.

 ### Liam Manatt
 Title: "Plots and Logistic Regressor"